 “Condiment” is expressed as “Condimento” in Italian.
 It is often used for balsamic vinegar that does not quite fit the rigorous standards to be called a balsamic vinegar.
 For example, the acidity must be 6% to be called a balsamic vinegar in Modena but a vinegar in the USA is a minimum of 4% acidity at the time of this posting.
 In addition, maturity could have missed the minimum years required to be named a "Traditional" balsamic vinegar.
 It may also have a small percentage of wine vinegar instead of 100% cooked grape must, or perhaps the designated supervision was not completely met.
 Always look at the ingredients for an indication of quality since condiments come in a variety of grades.

 WHAT ABOUT THE WHITE BALSAMIC?

 The story is told that it became popular in more recent times as chefs requested a balsamic that keeps the transparency of their dish.
-The authentic dark balsamic vinegars will have cooked grape must as the first ingredient but the must becomes darker as it is cooked.
+Our Batistini Farms dark balsamic vinegars will have cooked grape must as the first ingredient, but the must becomes darker as it is cooked.
 Another alternative to keep the white balsamic as transparent as possible is to refrain from the cooking reduction like our Batistini Farms Vanishing Grape white balsamic vinegar of Modena, Italy by reducing through concentration of the grapes to a must.

 DOES THICK MEAN BETTER?